jhdeov/armenian-intonation/README.md

 </tbody>
 </table>

-In the typical case, each type of question and answer sentence had its own special intonational contour, summarized in the following Table.
+In the typical case, each type of question and answer sentence had its own special intonational contour, summarized in the following table.

 <table class="tg">
 <thead>